 Q: What is the minimum GRE score to be eligible for admission?

 A: There is no specific minimum or cut-off for most programs.
-However, for Biomedical Engineering (BME) the minimum is 1200 total.
+However, for Biomedical Engineering (BME) the minimum recommended score is 310 (quantitative plus verbal) total.
 Please note that GRE scores are only valid for 5 years.

 Q: I have a 680 quantitative GRE score.
 Should I retake the GRE?

-A: Our Fall 2009 admitted quantitative GRE was 763.
-You might want to get closer to the average in order to be competitive; however, the admissions committee takes many things into consideration when reviewing your application.
+A: Our Fall 2014 admitted GRE average score for the quantitative portion was 70-80th percentiles.
+For the new version of the GRE, the admitted GRE average score ranged from 160-165.
+You might want to get as close to the average as possible; however, we take many things into consideration when reviewing your application.